FollowTheProcess/pytoil/docs/index.md

 Say goodbye to janky bash scripts :wave:

+## Background

+Like many developers I suspect, I quickly became bored of typing repeated commands to manage my projects, create virtual environments, install packages, fire off `cURL` snippets to check if I had a certain repo etc.

+So I wrote some shell functions to do some of this for me...

+And these shell functions grew and grew and grew.

+Until one day I saw that the file I kept these functions in was over 1000 lines of bash (a lot of `printf`'s so it wasn't all logic but still).
+And 1000 lines of bash is *waaaay* too much!

+And because I'd basically hacked it all together, it was **very** fragile.
+If a part of a function failed, it would just carry on and wreak havoic!
+I'd have to do `rm -rf all_my_projects`...
+I mean careful forensic investigation to fix it.

+So I decided to make a robust CLI with the proper error handling and testability of python, and here it is! :tada:

 ## Installation

 As pytoil is a CLI program, I'd recommend installing with [pipx]